Address validation RegEx Javascript: A guide

 Constructing Regex for Different Address Components

-As explained in the assumption paragraph, this article will focus on US addresses formatted as such: “{number} {street} {town}, {state} {zip}, United States.”
+To ensure accuracy, this article will adhere to the USPS guidelines for formatting US addresses, structured as follows: “{number} {street} {town}, {state} {zip}, United States.”

 Let’s create the regular expression element by element.